flowplayer/wordpress-flowplayer/readme.txt

 = Commercial Flowplayer =

-The Commercial version is free of Flowplayer branding and you can use your logo.
-Commercial Flowplayer version can be enabled by supplying a [license key](http://flowplayer.org/download).
+The commercial version is free of Flowplayer branding and you can use your logo.
+The commercial Flowplayer version can be enabled by supplying a [license key](http://flowplayer.org/download).

 == Credits ==